-Causing the vehicle to mount the kerb during the test indicates the applicant does not have sufficient skills to safely control the vehicle and does not meet the high standard required for the awarding of a full licence.
+Causing the vehicle to mount the kerb during the test indicates the applicant does not have sufficient skills to safely control the vehicle.

 If, while entering or leaving a parking space or performing a three-point turn, one or more tyres contacts the kerb but not heavily enough to cause discomfort to vehicle occupants and without mounting the kerb, no penalty is recorded.